How to Grow Lavender

-Oregon is known for it’s amazing lavender fields, so when traveling to Oregon’s Mount Hood Territory, I wanted to explore flowering fields and learn more about growing the plant.
+Oregon is known for its amazing lavender fields, so when traveling to Oregon’s Mount Hood Territory, I wanted to explore flowering fields and learn more about growing the plant.
 Chris Mulder from Barn Owl Nursery met me at her shop and gave me a delightful tour of her lavender fields (above) and store.
-She is filled with encyclopedic knowledge of everything lavender and her shop – situated next to her home – has everything from lavender sachets to lavender jelly to lavender tea (below).
+She is filled with an encyclopedic knowledge of everything lavender and her shop – situated next to her home – has everything from lavender sachets to lavender jelly to lavender tea (below).
 She sells other culinary herbs as well which partner well with lavender and gave me some great tips on growing herbs.

 How to Grow Lavender

 Lavender is a bee-attracting pollinator plant with silvery-green foliage and astounding flowers that bloom various shades of blue-purple, pink, and white (above) flowers which have a beautiful fragrant scent and does best in hot and sunny locations with a meager soil, much like the Mediterranean climate where the plant originates.
 Lavender is used fresh and works well in sugars, teas, and liquor distilments.
 Oil from the lavender flower has been used for perfumes and pomanders for more than 2,500 years.